 Funding Local Causes

-High Sheriff of Hertfordshire Awards 2024/25
+High Sheriff of Hertfordshire Awards [closed]

-We are delighted to announce that applications for the Hertfordshire High Sheriff Awards are open.
-These annual Awards provide an opportunity to recognise and celebrate fantastic work and initiatives that voluntary organisations carry out, which enable Hertfordshire to be a better place to live.
+We are delighted to announce that applications for the Hertfordshire High Sheriff Awards are now open.
+These annual Awards provide an opportunity to recognise and celebrate the fantastic work and initiatives that voluntary organisations carry out, which enable Hertfordshire to be a better place to live.

-Nominations are welcome for organisations/projects that use sport or physical activity to achieve the following outcomes:
+Nominations are welcome for organisations/projects that are:

 Eligibility Criteria